borkdominik/archi-kganalysis-plugin/README.md

 -- Screenshot/GIF --

-## Overview
+## Features

-**Features:**
+- Backed by an embedded [neo4j graph database](https://neo4j.com/developer/graph-platform/neo4j) to gain further insights about EA models in Archi
-- Transform ArchiMate models to Knowledge Graphs
+- Transformation of ArchiMate models into a Knowledge Graph
-- Detect EA Smells
-- Visualization
+- EA Smell Detection including a complete report of the detected smells and information from the [EA Smell Catalogue](https://swc-public.pages.rwth-aachen.de/smells/ea-smells/).
+- Visualization of the Knowledge Graph and the EA Smell Queries with [neovis.js](https://github.com/neo4j-contrib/neovis.js/).
+- Run arbitrary Cypher Queries on the Graph or customize the visualization by using different graph algorithms

 ## Getting Started